shinysocks/artsatlarge_gamedev/README.md

 * Walk through my cheatsheet with code examples

 Animation:
-* load in an animation from a spritesheet
+* load an animation from a spritesheet

+Position:
+* an (x, y) coordinate representing a location within the game window

 Sprite:
 * an in-game object with an animation, position, and size